 The selective details of Jerusalem’s monuments reveal the Madaba Map to be concerned with providing the viewer with a topographical hierarchy of Old and New Testament places.
-When viewed as a rendition of Jerusalem that is reflective of the sixth-century habitus of Jerusalem, the map reveals a conception of the Christian sacred spaces and their interconnectedness.
+When viewed as a rendition of Jerusalem that reflects the sixth-century habitus of Jerusalem, the map reveals a conception of the Christian sacred spaces and their interconnectedness.

 New Church of the Theotokos and the Topography of Jerusalem

 The shift in Christian topography to the western part of the city is clearly visible.
 For example, the Temple Mount, the central religious monument to Jewish identity, is relegated to the city’s eastern periphery, eclipsed by the towering Christian monuments that occupy the center of the city.
-Archaeologist, Yoram Tsafrir has identified this area to be an open esplanade, marking the place of the Temple Mount.
+Archaeologist Yoram Tsafrir has identified this area as an open esplanade, marking the place of the Temple Mount.

-The map provides a guide for pilgrims and viewers to the holy spaces, supporting Justinian’s campaign to integrate the Nea as a sacred site that matched the holiness of the Holy Sepulchre and Hagia Sion.
-In order to provide access to the Nea, Justinian extended the cardo south to the Nea and the newly constructed Zion Gate.
+The map guides pilgrims and viewers to the holy spaces, supporting Justinian’s campaign to integrate the Nea as a sacred site that matched the holiness of the Holy Sepulchre and Hagia Sion.
+Justinian extended the cardo south to the Nea and the newly constructed Zion Gate to provide access to the Nea.
 This decision undoubtedly had political motivations, for it situated the Nea on the main route for pilgrims traveling between the Church of the Holy Sepulchre and the Church of the Holy Apostles.